Severino Lima

-Severino Lima de Moura (born May 17, 1986 in Rio de Janeiro) is a retired Brazilian footballer who last played for Icasa in Campeonato Brasileiro Série C.
+Severino Lima de Moura (born 17 May 1986) is a Brazilian former professional footballer who played as a striker.

 Career

 Severino played in Lithuania with FK Vetra.
 Severino joined Beta Ethniki side Ethnikos Piraeus in January 2010.
 In August 2011 Severino Lima de Moura joined Daugava Daugavpils, playing in the Latvian Higher League.
 He played 3 matches, scoring no goals in his first season there.
 He helped the team win the bronze medals of the championship.